anty-filidor/rank-refined-seeding-bc-infmax-mlnets-ltm/README.md

-# Linear Threshold Model - seed selection methods - Multi Layer Networks
+# Rank-Refining Seed Selection Methods for Budget Constrained Influence Maximisation in Multilayer Networks under Linear Threshold Model

-Repository for experiments on seed selection methods for Multilayer Linear Threshold Model.
+A repository with the datasets, experimental environment, post-processing pipeline, and detailed results for the above project.

 Authors: Michał Czuba, Piotr Bródka
 Affiliation: Wrocław University of Science and Technology, Poland